Richard Evans Schultes: Career

 Schultes' botanical field-work among aboriginal American communities led him to be one of the first to alert the world about destruction of the Amazon rain-forest and the disappearance of its native people.
 He collected over thirty thousand herbarium specimens (including three hundred species new to Western science) and published numerous ethnobotanical discoveries including the source of the dart poison known as curare, now commonly employed as a muscle relaxant during surgery.
-He was the first non-native individual to academically examine ayahuasca, a hallucinogenic brew made out of Banisteriopsis caapi vine in combination with various plants; of which he identified Psychotria viridis (Chacruna) and Diplopterys cabrerana (Chaliponga), both of which contained a potent short-acting hallucinogen, N,N-Dimethyltryptamine (DMT).
+He was the first non-native individual to academically examine ayahuasca, a hallucinogenic brew made out of Banisteriopsis caapi vine in combination with various plants; of which he identified Psychotria viridis (Chacruna) and Diplopterys cabrerana (Chaliponga), both of which contained a potent short-acting hallucinogen, dimethyltryptamine (DMT).
 In his travels he lived with the indigenous peoples and viewed them with respect and felt that tribal chiefs were gentlemen; he understood the languages of the Witoto and Makuna peoples.
 He encountered dangers in his travels, including hunger, beriberi, repeated bouts of malaria, and near drowning.

 Schultes became curator of Harvard's Oakes Ames Orchid Herbarium in 1953, curator of Economic Botany in 1958, and professor of biology in 1970.
-His ever-popular undergraduate course on economic botany was noted for his Victorian demeanor, lectures delivered in a white lab coat, insistence on memorization of systematic botanical names, films depicting native ritual use of plant inebriants, blowgun demonstrations, and hands-on labs (using plant sources of grain, paper, caffeine, dyes, medicines, and tropical fruits).
-His composed and kindly persona and expressive eye gestures helped capture the imagination of the many students he inspired.
+His undergraduate course on economic botany was noted for his Victorian demeanor, lectures delivered in a white lab coat, insistence on memorization of systematic botanical names, films depicting native ritual use of plant inebriants, blowgun demonstrations, and hands-on labs (using plant sources of grain, paper, caffeine, dyes, medicines, and tropical fruits).
+Schultes was a captivating raconteur and would entertain his undergraduate students with stories of his adventures; in one such narrative he explained to Bolivian-born undergrad Fernando Gonzalez Sfeir that even though Schultes was physically in Cambridge, Massachusetts, legally speaking and according to his passport he is still in Bolivia, as having entered that country through the normal immigration process, he had to make an emergency exit from that country's Amazon jungle and enter neighboring Brazil to escape bandits who were pursuing him.

 In 1959, Schultes married Dorothy Crawford McNeil, an opera soprano who performed in Europe and the United States.
 They had three children, Richard Evans Schultes II, and twins Alexandra Ames Schultes Wilson and Neil Parker Schultes.
 Schultes retired from Harvard in 1985.
 He was a member of King's Chapel church in Boston.
 Despite his Germanic surname he was an anglophile.
 He would often vote for the Queen of the United Kingdom during presidential elections because he didn't support the American Revolution.